r0han01/nashville311ArcGisPipeline/data/boundaries/README.md

 ## Files in This Directory

 This directory is kept for reference, but the actual files used in processing are stored in S3.
-The Python code automatically downloads from S3 when generating shapefiles.
+The Python code automatically downloads from S3 when generating GeoPackages.